eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 ---

 <br>
-Nudge ensures course quality through a set of clear standards applicable to all majors.
-These standards, which are the focus of our evaluation process, primarily concern teaching and learning：
+Nudge upholds course quality via distinct standards that apply across all academic disciplines.
+These standards, integral to our evaluation process, focus predominantly on aspects of teaching and learning:

 <u>1.
-Solicitation and appraisal of new courses.</u>
+Solicitation and assessment of new courses.</u>

 <u>2.
-Assessment of student learning.</u>
+Evaluation of student learning outcomes.</u>

 <u>3.
-Risk-based evaluation of existing courses.</u>
+Risk-oriented appraisal of existing courses.</u>

-We strive to maintain efficiency in course development to prevent undue burden on our instructors, who are already engaged in extensive research activities.
-Therefore, it is essential for instructors to be well-versed in the evaluation criteria beforehand.
+We aim to optimize course development efficiency to alleviate any extra load on our instructors, who are already deeply involved in research activities.
+Consequently, it’s essential for instructors to understand the evaluation standards in advance.

 <br>
 <br>

-##### 1. Solicitation and Appraisal of New Courses
+##### 1. Soliciting and Evaluating New Courses
-Nudge’s quality assurance process begins with the solicitation and evaluation of course proposals.
-Upon reaching a contract agreement, instructors must submit a course outline.
-After a preliminary evaluation, they start developing the course, making sure to complete the final evaluation before the course begins.
+Nudge's process of quality assurance initiates with gathering and evaluating course proposals.
+Upon contract finalization, instructors are tasked with submitting a course outline.
+After an initial evaluation, course development ensues, with a focus on completing a thorough evaluation before the course begins.

-This process aligns the course content with student needs.
-The primary objective is to address key questions:
+This procedure ensures a harmonization of course content with the needs of students.
+Its foremost goal is to address pivotal questions:

 <font color="gray">

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Will students gain the knowledge deemed essential for academic or professional success?</u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Will students attain the knowledge essential for success in academia or their profession?</u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>What necessary modifications to the course structure or teaching strategies might be needed? </u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>What critical adjustments might be required for the course design or teaching methods? </u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Could additional techniques, resources, or materials improve learning effectiveness?  </u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Could the addition of certain techniques, resources, or materials boost learning efficiency?  </u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Are the slides and learning resources adequate, accessible, and in compliance with educational standards?  </u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Do the presentation slides and educational materials meet adequacy, accessibility, and educational standards?  </u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Is there a mechanism in place to ensure the appropriateness of the established answers and grading schemes?</u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Is a system established to ensure the validity of predefined answers and grading procedures?</u><br>
 </font>
 <br>

-Responses to these questions assist instructors in determining appropriate actions and strategies for the continuous improvement of learning experiences.
-Instructors are required to provide all course files for each course they intend to host at Nudge well in advance of the course start date.
-This includes, but is not limited to, slides, data sources, literature, and other learning resources.
-These materials aid the Nudge team in evaluating the quality and completeness of the course offerings.
+The responses to these questions are instrumental for instructors in formulating relevant actions and strategies to perpetually improve learning experiences.
+Instructors are expected to supply all necessary course documents for each course they are set to lead at Nudge, ahead of its start.
+This requirement covers a range of materials such as slides, data sources, literary works, and various learning aids.
+These elements assist the Nudge team in assessing the courses' quality and thoroughness.

 <br>
 <br>

-##### 2. Learning Outcome Evaluation
+##### 2. Evaluation of Learning Outcomes
-The following guidelines outline the general principles for evaluating student learning outcomes.
-These principles define our approach towards preparing students for success in their chosen subjects.
-Students are expected to achieve the following learning outcomes through their academic activities during the course cycle:
+This set of guidelines provides an overview of the key principles for the assessment of student learning outcomes.
+These principles frame our methodology for facilitating student success in their chosen disciplines.
+During the course cycle, students are expected to accomplish specific learning outcomes as a result of their academic pursuits:

 <font color="gray">